 Both adolescents and young adults reported high exposure to alcohol advertising and promotion.
-About two-thirds of the sample reported having seen or heard alcohol advertising almost every day or more than once a day in the last 30 days.
+About 60% of the sample reported having seen or heard alcohol advertising almost every day or more than once a day in the last 30 days.
 On the other hand, more than half of the sample declared they had never been exposed to an alcohol prevention message.

-More than three quarters of the sample reported exposure to advertising in various venues every day or more than once a day.
-Participating (e.g. have been offered products) in alcohol promotions in pubs and restaurants was true for almost 11% of the subjects.
-Finally, having visited alcohol industry sites on the internet was reported by about 8% of the sampleQ5 (Table 2).
+Participation (e.g. have been offered products) in alcohol promotions in pubs and restaurants was true for almost 11% of the subjects and having visited alcohol industry sites on the internet was reported by about 8% of the sample.
+After all, almost 61% of the whole sample reported exposure to advertising in various venues every day or more than once a day (Table 2).